LukeOwlclaw/Wiki2Git/README.md

 Downloads a Wikipedia article and writes it to a Git repository.
 Each Wikipedia revision will be converted to a Git commit.
+Multiple articles can be combined into the same Git repository by configuring the same out path for multiple Wiki2Git runs.
+This is useful for analyzing the changes to an article together with the changes to its discussion page.

 Requires `git` on system path.

-Runs considerably faster on Linux than Windows.
+**Runs considerably faster on Linux than Windows.**

 Afterwards [`git_stats generate`](https://github.com/tomgi/git_stats) can be used to generate elaborate statistics.